 Data Sources

 The numbers come from databases like Journal Citation Reports (JCR) or Scopus.
-Because of that, these platforms aggregate citation data from a wide range of sources, ensuring that the impact factor reflects a comprehensive view of a journal’s influence.
+In real terms, these platforms aggregate citation data from a wide range of sources, ensuring that the impact factor reflects a comprehensive view of a journal’s influence.
 On the flip side, the data are updated annually, so a sudden spike or dip may lag behind real‑time developments in the field.

 Calculating the IF for a Chemistry Journal in an Industrial Engineering Context